Navigate opportunity workflows in Inpart Deal

 Click To be defined in the workflow ribbon, a pop-up will appear.
 In this pop-up, you can see the list of stages that will apply once the opportunity type selected, as well as a description of the projects the opportunity type can cover.
 Select the opportunity type and click Next.

-The pop-up will display a confirmation message with the name of the stage your opportunity will be moved to.
+The pop-up will display a confirmation message with the name of the stage to which your opportunity will be moved.
 Click Move.

 Warning: After clicking Move, you won't be able to move back to the previous stage, so make sure you've selected the right opportunity type.